surniaulula/wpsso/readme.txt

 = 7.13.2-dev.1 =

-(2020/07/23) Added the "product:availability" meta tag to the list of allowed meta tag arrays (ie. can included multiple times).
+(2020/07/23) Fixed a possible missing Open Graph image meta tag for WooCommerce products.
+Added the "product:availability" meta tag to the list of allowed meta tag arrays (ie. can included multiple times).

 = 7.13.1 =